-An active Quality Management System provides a tool to ensure that the objectives of the VTS, the standards set for levels of service and operator qualifications continue to be met.
-Properly conducted, a Quality Management System will ensure that a consistent quality of service is maintained to meet the demands of local maritime traffic.
+An active QMS provides a tool to ensure that the objectives of the VTS, the standards set for levels of service and operator qualifications continue to be met.
+Properly conducted, a QMS will ensure that a consistent quality of service is maintained to meet the demands of local maritime traffic.

 Further information and guidance on quality management in VTS can be found in the IALA VTS Manual.
-In addition, further guidance on quality management can be found in the references published by the International Organization for Standardization for quality management systems, including:
+In addition, further guidance on quality management can be found in the references published by the International Organization for Standardization for QMS, including:

-ISO 9000:2005 - Quality management systems - Fundamentals and vocabulary;
+ISO 9000 - Quality management systems - Fundamentals and vocabulary

-ISO 9001:2008 - Quality management systems - Requirements; and
+ISO 9001 - Quality management systems - Requirements

-ISO 9004:2009 - Managing for the sustained success of an organization - A quality management approach.
+ISO 9004 - Managing for the sustained success of an organization - A quality management approach

 Note: The ISO 9000 family of standards represents an international consensus on good quality management practices.
 It consists of standards and guidelines relating to quality management systems and related supporting standards.

-ISO 9001:2008 is the standard that provides a set of standardized requirements for a quality management system, regardless of what the user organization does, its size, or whether it is in the private, or public sector.
+ISO 9001 is the standard that provides a set of standardized requirements for a quality management system, regardless of what the user organization does, its size, or whether it is in the private or public sector.
 It is the only standard in the family against which organizations can be certified – although certification is not a compulsory requirement of the standard.

 The other standards in the family cover specific aspects such as fundamentals and vocabulary, performance improvements, documentation, training, and financial and economic aspects.

-Safety Management
+Safety Management System (SMS)

 An SMS is a system to assure the safe operation of VTS through effective management of safety risk.
 This system is designed to continuously improve safety by identifying hazards, collecting and analysing data and continuously assessing safety risks.
 The SMS seeks to proactively contain or mitigate risks before they result in marine accidents and incidents.
 It is a system that is commensurate with the organization‘s regulatory obligations and safety goals.